 (Continued)

-Bus Drivers' Use of Tobacco and Other Substances
+School Bus Drivers' Use of Tobacco and Other Substances

 Testing

 All covered applicants and employees shall be subject to pre-employment alcohol and controlled substances testing and to reasonable suspicion, random, and post-accident testing for drugs and alcohol.
 Return-to-duty and follow-up testing shall also be required.